 Our Postpartum Recovery Bundle is the pack of extras you'll need to supplement what the hospital gives you.
 It includes Covidien Maxi Pads, which are our favorite, a 3-pack of Mesh Undies that actually look like underwear (as opposed to what they give you at the hospital) and stool softener to help with postpartum constipation.

 For more complete kits, including all the things you'll need in the first few weeks of birth recovery and breastfeeding, we also offer our Care For Birth Box.

 When should I be worried?

 While lochia is absolutely normal, severe or abnormal bleeding is not and could be an indication of postpartum hemorrhage.
 Postpartum hemorrhage is a rare but potentially life-threatening condition where there’s excessive bleeding following delivery.
 It usually happens within one day of giving birth, but it can also happen up to 12 weeks after having a baby.
 About 1-5% of women experience postpartum hemorrhage.

 Postpartum hemorrhage is one of the leading causes of preventable maternal death in the United States, which has the highest rate among other high-income countries.
 The rate is even higher for black women at 3.3 times that of white women, and 2.5 times for Native American and Alaskan Native women.

 Signs of postpartum hemorrhage include bleeding through one to two maxi pads per hour, pale skin, shakiness and chills.
 If you or your partner notices these symptoms, at the hospital or in the first 45 days after delivery, you should seek medical attention immediately.

 What to look for

-Passing large clots of blood or soaking through two pads an hour for more than an hour.
+Passing large clots of blood or soaking through one to two pads an hour for more than an hour.
 Symptoms such as blurred vision, chills, or feeling weak or faint while bleeding are all signs of postpartum hemorrhage.